-In December 2022, the 27 Member States of the EU approved a Directive, based substantially on the OECD model rules, which must be transposed into the national legislation of each Member State before the end of 2023, for its entry into force in the fiscal year 2024.
+In December 2022, the 27 Member States of the EU approved a Directive, based substantially on the OECD model rules, which must be transposed into the national legislation of each Member State before the end of 2024, for its entry into force in the fiscal year 2024.

 The Netherlands has already approved national legislation with the bill for the Minimum Tax Act 2024.
-The Company does not expect significant economic impacts from the application of this new regulation, as it is already subject to effective tax rates much higher than 15%.
+Beyond a significant increase in formal compliance costs, the Company does not expect significant economic impacts from the application of this new regulation, as it is already subject to effective tax rates much higher than 15%.
 The Company's profits and average effective tax rate are expected to be like the commercial result and the domestic effective tax rate.